 8th Graders “Get Free” Through Spoken Word

 For the majority of students, this was their first poetry slam experience.
-Eighth graders listened to eight students ranging from grades 8 to 12 share their life experiences and unfiltered truths on the Prairieview Theatre Arts Center stage.
+Eighth graders listened to eight students ranging from grades eight to 12 share their life experiences and unfiltered truths on the Prairieview Theatre Arts Center stage.

-Three years ago Des Moines Schools’ teachers Kristopher Rollins and Emily Lang had the idea to start a creative writing community, Movement 515, where, once a week, students and teachers from Des Moines Schools came together to combine the skills of writing and performance.
+Three years ago Des Moines Public Schools’ teachers Kristopher Rollins and Emily Lang had the idea to start a creative writing community, Movement 515, where, once a week, students and teachers from Des Moines Public Schools came together to combine the skills of writing and performance.
 That idea started with one student and has since grown to an average of 40-60 students participating in after-school writing workshops.

 Waukee eighth graders have spent the last few weeks in language arts learning about poetry.
 The poetry unit focuses on figurative language, types, analysis, public speaking/performance skills and theme within poetry.

 Each poet’s message was different, unique to them and completely memorized.
-Deejay, Tre Jarrett an eighth grader from Harding Middle School provided musical transitions between the performances.
-While students used phrases like, Get Free, Go in Poet and Don’t be Nice to welcome the next performer to the stage.
+Deejay Tre Jarrett, an eighth-grader from Harding Middle School, provided musical transitions between the performances while students used phrases like, Get Free, Go in Poet and Don’t be Nice to welcome the next performer to the stage.

 “These phrases are used to encourage, give energy to and build each other up.
 We operate under the principle of ‘energetic reciprocity,’ the idea that collectively we have the power to build each other up and should never tear each other down,” Kristopher said.